indigo-dc/oidc-agent/gitbook/oidc-agent.md

 oidc-agent -- An agent to manage oidc token

  General:
-  -c, --confirm              Require user confirmation when an application
+  -c, --confirm              Requires user confirmation when an application
                              requests an access token for any loaded configuration
   -k, --kill                 Kill the current agent (given by the OIDCD_PID